-All prospective financial statements are presented in New Zealand dollars (\$), which is the Company's functional currency.
-All financial information presented in New Zealand dollars has been rounded to the nearest million unless otherwise stated.
+All prospective consolidated financial statements are presented in New Zealand dollars (\$), which is TVNZ's functional currency.
+All financial information presented in New Zealand dollars has been rounded to the nearest \$100,000 unless otherwise stated.

-b) Basis of consolidation
+Basis of consolidation

-The prospective consolidated financial statements comprise the prospective financial statements of Television New Zealand Limited and its subsidiaries at 30 June.
+The prospective consolidated financial statements comprise the prospective financial statements of Television New Zealand Limited and its subsidiaries (together, "TVNZ") at 30 June 2019.

-Subsidiaries are those entities controlled, directly or indirectly, by the Group.
-The financial statements of subsidiaries are prepared for the same reporting period as the parent company, using consistent accounting policies.
-Adjustments are made to bring into line any dissimilar accounting policies that may exist.
-All intercompany transactions, balances and unrealised surpluses and deficits on transactions between Group companies are eliminated on consolidation.
+Subsidiaries are those entities controlled, directly or indirectly, by TVNZ.
+The prospective financial statements of subsidiaries are prepared for the same reporting period as the parent company, using consistent accounting policies.
+All intercompany transactions, balances and unrealised surpluses and deficits on transactions between TVNZ companies are eliminated on consolidation.

-Subsidiaries are fully consolidated from the date on which control is obtained by the Group and cease to be consolidated from the date on which control is transferred from the Group.
+Subsidiaries are fully consolidated from the date on which control is obtained by TVNZ and cease to be consolidated from the date on which control is transferred out of TVNZ.
 The acquisition of subsidiaries is accounted for using the acquisition method of accounting.